 The coffee table is typically one of the most central pieces of furniture in your living room.
-Serving many purposes, from holding your beverages or decor, to serving as foot rest or even as a casual dining spot, it certainly sees a lot of action.
+Serving many purposes, from holding your beverages or decor, to serving as foot rest or even as a casual dining or chilling spot where you can play games like 안전놀이터, it certainly sees a lot of action.
 One of the latest trends we’ve been noticing across various furniture designers is layered coffee tables.

 Layering coffee tables entails using two or more tables of various heights, finishes or materials and joining them together to create a layered focal point in the room.
 The tables can stay all together, or be pulled apart for different uses.
 For example, when they are not all grouped together, you can use the tallest piece as a side table closer to the sofa; a low piece can be used for the kids to do homework and study, as an ottoman, or as a place to sit and have a snack; a mid-size piece can be used to hold magazines, books or remotes.
 The possibilities and combinations are endless!

 We asked our Design Consultants to share their favorite layered coffee tables from our vast collection.
 Read on to see what they chose, or come visit our store to see even more.

 I love the pairing of Natuzzi Italia’s Svevo coffee and side tables.
 The Walnut and Calcatta marble finishes compliment each other beautifully.
 And the simple, clean design blends with a variety of styles – from mid-century to contemporary. – Ashley